 - Unprotected sexual contact (horizontal transmission).
 Body fluids such as vaginal and cervical secretions, semen and blood contain large amounts of HIV.
 HIV is not present in urine or stool, while very little is present in saliva.

-- Crossing from a mother to her fetus or newborn infant (vertical transmission).
+- Crossing from a mother to her child during pregnancy, childbirth or during breastfeeding (vertical transmission).

 - Using syringes, needles or blades which are soiled with HIV-infected blood.
-They may be shared by intravenous drug abusers or not correctly cleaned and then reused by health workers.
+They may be shared by intravenous drug users or not correctly cleaned and then reused by health workers.

 - Accidental needle-stick injuries.

 - A blood transfusion with HIV-infected blood or other HIV-infected blood products such as factor VIII in haemophiliacs.
 This is very rare in South Africa, where all blood products are screened for HIV.

 There is no evidence that HIV can be spread by mosquitoes, lice or bed bugs.
 In Africa, HIV is most commonly spread by heterosexual intercourse.

 1-9 What forms of sexual contact may transmit HIV?